bzarras/newsapi/README.md

 Up-to-date news headlines and metadata in JSON from 70+ popular news sites.
 Powered by NewsAPI.org.

-You will need an API key from [https://newsapi.org](https://newsapi.org)
+You will need an API key from [https://newsapi.org](https://newsapi.org).

-Please look at their documentation to see how to use the API
+Please look at their documentation to see how to use the API.
+The convenience functions provided by this module simply pass their options along as querystring parameters to the REST API, so the [documentation](https://newsapi.org/docs) is totally valid.
+There are some usage examples below to see how these options should be passed in.

 If you use this in a project, add a 'powered by' attribution link back to NewsAPI.org